top of page

 Insurance & other platforms

-I recommend you consult your insurance provider about your level of out-of-network benefits and coverage.
+We recommend you consult your insurance provider about your level of out-of-network benefits and coverage.
 Some good questions to ask are:

 • Does my plan cover out-of-network mental health services?